c6o/docs/content/changelogs/cli.md

 the `mount root` is a local directory where the volumes should be mounted, and the `namespace` is the namespace where the workload resides.

 Note: On Linux: you will need to use `sudo -E` to run the czctl workload mount command.
+Note: On first read or write to a mounted volume there will be a delay, but on subsequent writes performance will be improved.

 ## Release Notes for v1.0.4